ineffectivecoder/LDAPtickler/README.md

 - [ ] Local password storage options
 - [ ] Derive domain from basedn so the user doesnt need to provide it
 - [ ] unrolled/effective group membership
 - [ ] Modify scope to be words instead of numbers, easier to recall
+- [ ] Provide ldapsearch equivalent for each query
 ## Updates
 Fixed issue when setting UserAccountControl for machine accounts.
 Before I was just blowing away the prior setting and replacing.
 It was determined this was silly.
 Now grabbing the previous UAC setting and doing bit math to add the desired setting.